FarronF/limerick-council-meetings/meetings/2023/10/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2023.md

 15.

-Question submitted by Councillor Carey---
+Question submitted by Councillor Carey
+---
 I will ask at the next meeting of the Cappamore-Kilmallock Municipal District that flexi-

 bollards are erected outside the Ardpatrick National School.